achinthaw/EN1093_SnS_Lab_2/README.md

-# Signals and Systems Lab1
+# EN1093 Signals and Systems Lab 2
 This repository contains the resources requried for the EN1093 Signals and Systems lab class 2.
 Please follow the following instructions to access these resources.

 ## Tips